Vipstar Coin (VIPS) Price Tops $0.0000

-Vipstar Coin (CURRENCY:VIPS) traded up 2.4% against the dollar during the 24 hour period ending at 15:00 PM ET on January 15th.
-In the last week, Vipstar Coin has traded 7.5% lower against the dollar.
-One Vipstar Coin coin can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-Vipstar Coin has a total market capitalization of $2.38 million and approximately $341.00 worth of Vipstar Coin was traded on exchanges in the last day.
+Vipstar Coin (CURRENCY:VIPS) traded 2.7% higher against the dollar during the twenty-four hour period ending at 22:00 PM Eastern on January 20th.
+Over the last seven days, Vipstar Coin has traded 5.7% higher against the dollar.
+Vipstar Coin has a total market cap of $2.20 million and approximately $1,121.00 worth of Vipstar Coin was traded on exchanges in the last day.
+One Vipstar Coin coin can now be bought for approximately $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 Vipstar Coin Coin Profile